Learn what events are and how to configure them using the Events page.

 - In a report that is not broken down by source, the CPE does NOT follow the formula of (Total Cost / Total Event Count).
 Instead, Singular only takes into account the CPEs for the sources that have an event count and a cost - giving a weighted average.
 Otherwise, the aggregated CPE may be heavily skewed by zero-cost organic installs and/or networks that aren't driving the specific event.

 Check the Event Conversion Rate checkbox to have Singular add a metric that calculates the conversion rate from installs to your event.
 This is useful if you are optimizing your campaigns toward a certain event.

-For example, if you are interested in how many users register to your platform after they install your app, add a "Registration" event, map it to the app's user registration event, and check the Event Conversion Rate checkbox.
-The Reports page will now include a Registration Conversion Rate metric that is calculated as registrations divided by installs.
+For example, if you are interested in how many users register to your platform after installing your app, add a "Registration" event, map it to the app's user registration event, and check the Event Conversion Rate checkbox.
+The Reports page will now include a Registration Conversion Rate metric calculated as registrations divided by installs.

 The events you create appear in your query options on the Reports page.
 The calculated metrics are shown under Cohort Metrics (see What are cohort metrics?).

 You can also view event stats through the Singular Reporting API.
 Use the Cohort Metrics endpoint to retrieve a list of all the cohort events defined in your account.
 Then, run a report through the Create Async Report endpoint, including one or more of those events.

 - Allow 24 hours for the data from the event to start appearing in your reports.